 Qualifying When Over the Limits – if a candidate is over the income and / or asset limit(s), it is still possible they can qualify for the Aged and Disabled Waiver.
 There are two alternative pathways to eligibility.

 1) WV offers a Medically Needy program in which an applicant’s income and medical expenses are analyzed.
-If it is found their monthly, recurring medical costs require the vast majority of their monthly income they can qualify as “medically needy”.
-As of early 2020, their income cannot exceed their expenses by more than approximately $213 each month.
-This figure is equivalent to 20% of the Federal Poverty Level.
+If it is found that their monthly, recurring medical costs require the vast majority of their monthly income they can qualify as “medically needy.”
+As of 2022, the income is $200 / month.

 2) For families who still cannot afford their cost of care, a West Virginia Medicaid planner may be able to help.
 They will advise applicants on how to qualify by re-adjusting their financial holdings so that they become Medicaid-complaint.
 This involves the conversion of countable assets into exempt assets and the portioning off of excess income into Medicaid compliant trusts.
 Read more about this option.

 Waiver participants are given a medical review called the Medical Necessity Evaluation Request to determine their care requirements at the onset of their enrollment.
 In addition, participants will be medically reviewed periodically thereafter to validate their needs continue to be met.
 Participants can receive:

 The Aged and Disabled Medicaid Waiver is available to residents statewide.
 However, enrollment caps exist and this waiver has a cap of approximately 6,400 slots.
 At the time of this writing, a small waiting list exists.
 In Medicaid language, the wait list is called the Managed Enrollment List (MEL).